Filllmore City Utilities

 Sewer- Fillmore has a waste water sewer facility which meets all government regulations and is adequate to meet the city's needs and is also maintained by the city.

-Garbage- Fillmore currently contracts with Millard County for use of the county landfill facilities.
+Garbage- Automated Garbage Collection Information - Fillmore currently contracts with Millard County for use of the county landfill facilities.
 Only construction debris, inert yard waste, tires, and scrap metal are acceptable at the landfill east of Fillmore on 500 North.
 There is also a flesh pit at the landfill.
 The dumpsters west of town on 400 North are provided for household garbage.

 NEW LANDFILL SCHEDULE